ese5160/a14g-final-submission-t10-fish-delight/README.md

 Link to the Hardware & Software Requirements we drafted at the start of this course: https://github.com/ese5160/a00g-devices-designs-diagrams-yuqi-jiarui/edit/main/README.md

-Since we abandoned the PIR sensor, LCD screen, servo motor, temperature sensor, the HRS & SRS related to these components are no longer needed to be fulfilled.
+Since we significantly adjusted the overall design of our project where we had abandoned the PIR sensor, LCD screen, servo motor, temperature sensor, the HRS & SRS related to these components were no longer needed to be fulfilled.
 Otherwise, the requirements are satisfied.
+Here is a new version of the HRS & SRS, and the corresponding test results:

+HRS:

+HRS 01 - _The battery shall provide a voltage of 4.2V._

+HRS 02 - _The buck converter shall provide a voltage of 3.3V._

+HRS 03 - _The buck converter shall provide a voltage of 6V._

+HRS 04 - _The SAM D21 chip shall work below a voltage of 3.3V._

+HRS 05 - _The APDS9960 proximity sensor shall work below a voltage of 3.3V._

+HRS 06 - _The water pump shall work below a voltage of 6V._

+HRS 07 - _The DRV8833 motor driver shall work below a voltage of 3.3V._

+HRS 08 - _The APDS9960 procimity sensor shall communicate with the SAM D21 via I2C._

+HRS 09 - _The APDS9960 procimity sensor shall detect the proximity of an object at a distance from 0 to 50 cm._

+HRS 10 - _The APDS9960 procimity sensor shall detect the motion of an object within a distance of 30 cm and tell the direction of motion._

+SRS:

+SRS 01 - _The device shall be able to restart if the reset button is pressed._

+SRS 02 - _The device shall be able to connected to Node-RED and update the firmware remotely._

+SRS 03 - _The device shall be able to detect the motion of the user's hand display different LED modes or turn on/off the water fountain._

+SRS 04 - _The device shall be able to update firmware via SD card._

+All of the HRS & SRS shown above is fulfilled and tested.

 ## 4. Project Photos & Screenshots